A DIY Adventure Guide for a Mt. Makiling Hike

 • Register when you visit Mt.
 Makiling

-• It’s a self-assisted hike; there are signages and volunteers to help you along the way
+• It’s a self-assisted hike; there are signage and volunteers to help you along the way

-• Camping is allowed – there are two campsites; Tayabak that is near Station 9 and Malaboo that is near Station 13
+• Camping is allowed – there are two campsites; Tayabak is near Station 9, and Malaboo is near Station 13

 • The trail to the peak is a bit difficult and is rated 4/9